-You may have just relocated to a new job and are learning your way to and from your new house.
-But when you first start out traveling, in a significant, unfamiliar locale like L.A.
-County can be terrifying.
-To begin with, while you may recognize photographs of famous landmarks like the Rose Bowl, for example, it is unlikely you or any visitors in your entourage understand the routes to get to them by heart.
+You may have just relocated to a new job and are learning how to and from your new house.
+But when you first start traveling, a significant, unfamiliar locale like L.A.
+County can be terrifying first.
+While you may recognize photographs of famous landmarks like the Rose Bowl, for example, you or any visitors in your entourage are unlikely to understand the routes to get to them by heart.

-Also, people fro smaller towns can become easily distracted by all the billboards, flashing signs, and other sights.
-But like anything else, a little recon work goes a long way to prepare for a trip in an unfamiliar location safely.
-Whether you moved here, or are vacationing, a few precautions will undoubtedly help you safely drive in a new place like Greater Los Angeles.
-So let's work on some stress reduction and avoid the nightmares attendant with driving, or traveling in a car while visiting in Los Angeles as a guest.
+People from smaller towns can also become easily distracted by all the billboards, flashing signs, including other sights.
+But like anything else, a little recon work goes a long way to safely prepare for a trip in an unfamiliar location.
+Whether you moved here or are vacationing, a few precautions will help you safely drive to a new place like Greater Los Angeles.
+Let’s work on stress reduction, avoiding nightmare Los Angeles car travel while visiting.

-First of all, breathe and count to 10 before reading this longwinded article.
-Next, once you arrive and before getting in your car, after arriving in L.A., do it again.
+First, breathe, then count to 10 before reading this long-winded article.
+Next, once you arrive, before entering your car, after your L.A. arrival, do it again.

-Or, for those who are more daring, you can deal with the thick layer of diesel residue as it accumulates on your skin as you breathe it in on a brisk walk from the luggage carousel to a designated ride-sharing pick up area.
-Oh, and it could be more a mile or more away as you haul your bags and other luggage, cursing.
-TIP: Getting Out of LAX Fast and Safe!
-So, you are not just looking for the best routes between the places that you want to visit in the area.
-But yes, after you get out of the nightmare that is LAX.
-One the smart move is to pay a limo service and have them pay to park in the airport’s paid parking structure.
+TIP: Getting Out of LAX Fast, Staying Safe!
+So, you are not just looking for the best routes between the places you want to visit.
+But yes, after you get out of the nightmare, that is LAX.
+One of the smart moves is to pay for a limo service, letting them pay to park inside the airport’s paid parking structure.

 These chauffeurs will meet you at the arrivals gate holding an iPad or sign with your party name.
-From there, they can walk with you and help you with your bags.
-They will walk you through the cross-walk, and get you the heck out of the area.
-So once you are out of the mess of LAX, you have more options and way less stress.
-Sure, you can use your Apple Phone Navigation, Google Wave, and other navigation apps to help you come up with the quickest routes to and from famous landmark attractions like Muscle Beach in Venice, California.
+From there, they can walk with you, helping carry your bags.
+They will walk you through the crosswalk, helping you escape.
+Once leave the messy LAX, less stressful options present themselves.
+You can use your Apple Phone Navigation, Google Wave, and other navigation apps to help you develop the quickest famous landmark attraction routes, like Muscle Beach in Venice, California.

-Arriving back at LAX is another matter entirely, but I would always use either a limo, sedan, or Uber-type service.
-Mixing up your different transportation options helps you avoid the stress associated with the lack of familiarity you’ll be having when driving around a new place.
-But for now, let’s talk about L.A. as a newcome in unfamiliar territory.
+Arriving back at LAX is another matter, but I would always use a limo, sedan, or Uber-type service.
+Mixing up your different transportation options helps you avoid the stress associated with the lack of familiarity you’ll have when driving around a new place.
+But for now, let’s talk about L.A. as a newcomer in unfamiliar territory.

-IMPORTANT: Some vehicle navigation devices are slow to act in downtown driving.
-So you have to pay special attention you are in the correct lane and slowing, so you don’t miss your turn.
-Also, it’s an old city with narrow streets, and many of them are one-way roads!
-More than one newbie driver has turned the wrong way on a one way street in Downtown L.A.
+IMPORTANT: Some vehicle navigation devices react slowly during downtown driving.
+You must pay special attention; you are in the correct lane, slowing down, so you don’t miss your turn.
+Also, it’s an old city with narrow streets, many being one-way roads!
+More than one newbie driver has turned the wrong way on a one-way street in Downtown L.A.

 Most of all, when you decide to get behind the wheel, you’re not going to be an expert.
 So be cautious while cruising in Los Angeles.
-Pay attention to potholes and uneven maintenance hole covers as you drive and look out for the homeless people.
-They are everywhere, and many of them are extremely dangerous.
+Pay attention to potholes and uneven maintenance hole covers while driving, looking out for homeless people presenting road dangers everywhere.

 As noted above, you really must take some time to get your bearings once you arrive in an unfamiliar place like Los Angeles.
 And this is why it’s smart to get a driver or have someone you know to pick you up at the airport.
 Get used to your hotel.
 Go for a walk and note the street names, drug stores, gas stations, and any areas that appear to be seedy or dangerous.